MAGIC: Multi-Agent Argumentation and Grammar Integrated Critiquer: Methodology

 \subsection{MAGIC: A Multi-Agent Approach}

-MAGIC AES (Multi-Agent Argumentation and Grammar Integrated Critiquer) is a framework for zero-shot multi-trait AES using independent small LLM agents to grade and provide feedback for each writing dimension of a rubric.
-For this work, we focus on argumentative essays, but our framework can be extended to other types of essays (e.g.~narrative essays) by changing the model's prompts and rubrics.
+MAGIC (Multi-Agent Argumentation and Grammar Integrated Critiquer) is an adaptable framework for zero-shot multi-trait AES.
+MAGIC decomposes holistic assessment into specialized LLM agents, each evaluating a distinct writing dimension specified by a rubric before an orchestrator agent produces the final score and feedback.
+Our proposed framework adapts to different essay types and rubrics by having modular prompts for each agent.

-It differs from previous work using LLMs to score and provide feedback holistically by isolating each aspect (trait) of the rubric with a separate model to foster deeper thinking in the models.
-To provide holistic scores and feedback as well, we propose the use of an orchestrator agent.
+Unlike previous work using LLMs for holistic scoring through single prompting strategies, our approach isolates each rubric trait in a separate agent interaction.
+This method, similar to \cite{lee_unleashing_2024}, enables deeper model reasoning for individual traits.
+We improve upon this premise by introducing an orchestrator agent that integrates trait-level assessment into holistic scores and feedback, improving scoring agreement with human raters.
 Our summarized approach is shown in Figure~\ref{fig:magic-aes}.

-We developed a five-agent system based on our decomposed holistic rubric \cite{ETS2023GRETest1WritingResponses}.
-Each of these agents has a system prompt with instructions for grading a specific trait.
-We separated the single standard rubric essay into separate dimensions of writing traits as follows:
+For this work, we instantiate MAGIC with the GRE argumentative writing evaluation task, as described in the Dataset section.
+We employ five specialized agents corresponding to our rubric traits T1--T5.
+Agents T1--T3 evaluate the argumentative qualities of the essay, agent T4 assesses vocabulary, and agent T5 focuses on grammar.
+The orchestrator then receives these assessments and synthesizes the final feedback and score.
+All agents are aware of the given essay's content and prompt, but each specialized agent only has access to their trait's rubric to ensure isolation.

+While our evaluation focuses on argumentative essays, our framework can be extended to other types of essays (e.g.~narrative essays) by replacing the model's prompts and providing new rubrics for the desired task.